ConduitIO/conduit-connector-sdk/README.md

 [^1]: Collection is a generic term used in Conduit to describe an entity in a 3rd party system from which records are read from or to which records they are written to.
-Examples are: tables (in a database), indexes (in a search engine), collections (in NoSQL databases), etc.
+Examples are: topics (in Kafka), tables (in a database), indexes (in a search engine), collections (in NoSQL databases), etc.